 Skip to content

-The Dagu agent is an LLM-powered assistant integrated into the Web UI.
+Dagu AI agent is an LLM-powered assistant integrated into the Web UI.
 It can read, create, and modify your workflows through a chat interface with tool-calling capabilities.

 Quick Setup

-1. Enable the agent — Toggle it on in the Web UI at /agent-settings, or set the environment variable DAGU_AGENT_ENABLED=true.
+1. Enable AI agent — Toggle it on in the Web UI at /agent-settings, or set the environment variable DAGU_AGENT_ENABLED=true.

 For openai-codex, connect the ChatGPT Plus/Pro subscription in the model form before saving the model.